 The adage of it costing up to five times more to acquire a new customer than it does to keep an existing one remains true.
 But when you sell on someone else’s marketplace, it can help and hurt.

 For example, small brands on Amazon can get in front of many more eyeballs than they would on their own.
-High-quality and affordable products can be rewarded through positive reviews and becoming a featured product, further boosting access to customers.
+High quality and affordable products can be rewarded through positive reviews and featured placements, further boosting access to customers.

 However, when someone starts getting incorrect orders from other sellers, or packages are consistently delayed, the customer may leave that marketplace.
 You could suffer because of how someone else sells.